stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/workday-raas-object.md

     type: "string"
     required: true
     description: |
       Your {{ form-property.display-name }} report URL and table name of your choice.
-Use comma deliniation to add multiple reports"
+It is a stringified JSON array containing objects with the keys `report_url` and `report_name`.
     value: |
       [{\"report_url\": \"<YOUR_REPORT_URL>", \"table_name\": \"THIS IS MY FIRST TABLE\"},{\"report_url\": \"<YOUR_REPORT_URL", \"table_name\": \"THIS IS MY SECOND TABLE\"}]